 4. Patagonia Down With It Chevron parka (starts in xs)

 Filled with recycled down and finished with a water resistant coating.
 Other features include a detachable hood, and snaps at both sides on the bottom for more freedom of movement.
-FI tried on XS and it’s a slim fit that hits below my knees, and the pockets hit a little lower near my hips, so I would recommend this for ladies taller than myself (I’m 5 feet tall).
-For a more petite friendly down jacket on sale, check out the Raven Rocks hooded down jacket on sale in the Moccasin Brown color!
+I tried on XS and it’s a slim fit that hits below my knees, and the pockets hit a little lower near my hips, so I would recommend this for ladies taller than myself (I’m 5 feet tall).
+For a more petite friendly down jacket on sale, check out the Raven Rocks hooded down jacket!

 5. Patagonia Re-Tool Snap-T Fleece Pullover (starts in xxs)